 OK, let’s discuss anal fissures which can be very painful after going number two, so painful you avoid going to poop which can make these worse.
 Anal fissures are caused by constipation which if you have read this blog can be treated naturally with more fiber in your diet.
-Read on to learn about all anal fissures and how important a high-fiber diet is to preventing and treating them.
+Read on to learn about anal fissures and how important a high-fiber diet is to preventing them.

 What Are Anal Fissures?

 Anal fissures are what you expect from a name like anal fissures, a lining tear in the anus or anal canal.
 This is the exact location where waste product exits your body.
 Once your anus is torn, every bowel movement after that irritates that tear.
 These anal fissures are painful and might even bleed.

 Well, you are probably saying, I don’t want that.
 Turns out anal fissures can affect anyone of any age but the likelihood declines as we get older.
 However, if you have had an anal fissure in the past you are more likely to get another.